c01952f666540050efb7f2750d8e3e91/cleardl/README.md

 To install python, you can download it here: https://www.python.org/downloads/

-You can first navigate to the folder directory.
+You can first navigate to the folder directory, via the command line.
+In windows this can be accessed by:
+Windows button (and search) cmd.

+You're looking for the "Command Prompt"

 Then you can install the required packages.

 ```cd clear-dl```